NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 * __Validate Files__: Send a file to the GDC backend to validate its content (see below).
 * __Confirm Upload__: Submit a validated file to the project workspace and produce a report.

 The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
 During the validation stage, the GDC API will validate the content of submitted files against the project's data dictionary to detect potential errors.
-Invalid files will be flagged and the upload to the GDC will be denied until corrections are made by the user.
+Invalid files will be flagged and upload to the GDC will be denied until corrections are made by the user.
 A validation error report provided by the system can be used to isolate and correct errors for resubmission.

 ### Upload Files